TextureGroup/Texture/docs/_docs/development/how-to-debug.md

 ## Crashes

 Sometimes, the environment can get into a state where a fatal interrupt signal occurs inside UIKit.
 The exception could be from an invalid memory address, unrecognized selector, or a typical out of bounds to name a few.
-Since Texture is fairly robust due to the awesome designers, it is the case sometimes that UIKit is more fragile.
-It is also likely that crashes will be occurring for a small percentage of your users, visible to you only through Crashlytics.
+Since Texture is fairly robust, it is the case sometimes that UIKit is more fragile or implicitly expects some behavior by its implementors.
+It is also likely that crashes will be occurring for a small percentage of your users, visible to you only through a crash reporting service.

-Let's go through an example where @maicki and @hnugyen solved a mysterious and non-deterministic crash.
+Let's go through an example where @maicki and @nguyenhuy solved a mysterious and non-deterministic crash.

 __The Symptoms__